Trey's Story

 Trey smiling with friends.

 After years of hiding her true self, Trey’s life changed when she finally graduated high school and went off to college.
-She came out as a transgender woman, and as pansexual (a sexuality defined by attraction to people of all genders).
+She came out as a transgender woman, and as pansexual.
 She also found a community of people, a chosen family, that helped her grow into the person she is today.
 “While this saved my life,” she says, “I still lived in towns that were primarily racist and hateful to LGBTQ+ people.”

 “Luckily, I left that town and moved to New York City.
 New York City may not be the safest place in the world, but there is a thriving community of successful trans individuals that made me feel a lot less alone in this world.”
 This support and safety has allowed Trey to funnel her passion and experience into filmmaking and storytelling.